sixtyoneeighty/devika/README.md

    bun install
    bun run start
    ```
-8. Access the Devika web interface by opening a browser and navigating to `http://127.0.0.1:3001`
+8. Access the Mojo web interface by opening a browser and navigating to `http://127.0.0.1:3001`

 ### how to use

-To start using Devika, follow these steps:
+To start using Mojo, follow these steps:

-1. Open the Devika web interface in your browser.
+1. Open the Mojo web interface in your browser.
 2. To create a project, click on 'select project' and then click on 'new project'.
 3. Select the search engine and model configuration for your project.
-4. In the chat interface, provide a high-level objective or task description for Devika to work on.
+4. In the chat interface, provide a high-level objective or task description for Mojo to work on.
-5. Devika will process your request, break it down into steps, and start working on the task.
+5. Mojo will process your request, break it down into steps, and start working on the task.
-6. Monitor Devika's progress, view generated code, and provide additional guidance or feedback as needed.
+6. Monitor Mojo's progress, view generated code, and provide additional guidance or feedback as needed.
-7. Once Devika completes the task, review the generated code and project files.
+7. Once Mojo completes the task, review the generated code and project files.
 8. Iterate and refine the project as desired by providing further instructions or modifications.

 ## Configuration

-Devika requires certain configuration settings and API keys to function properly:
+Mojo requires certain configuration settings and API keys to function properly:

-when you first time run Devika, it will create a `config.toml` file for you in the root directory.
+when you first time run Mojo, it will create a `config.toml` file for you in the root directory.
 You can configure the following settings in the settings page via UI:

 - API KEYS
    - `BING`: Your Bing Search API key for web searching capabilities.